cececodes1/netflix-homepage-clone/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are very much welcomed!
+I am in need of help with Flexbox towards the end of the Netflix homepage.
 If you have any improvements or suggestions, please fork the repository and create a pull request.
 You can also open an issue to discuss any changes.